 Research And Innovations

-Our surgeons care for children with a broad spectrum of conditions, including burns, cleft lip or palate, fused fingers, facial fractures, defects from tumor removal, dog bites, scarring from infections, severed fingers or other body parts and wounds.
+Our surgeons care for kids with a broad spectrum of conditions, including burns, cleft lip or palate, fused fingers, facial fractures, defects from tumor removal, dog bites, scarring from infections, severed fingers or other body parts and wounds.
 They develop an individualized treatment plan for each child's unique needs.

 Our surgeons participate in clinical research to identify the underlying causes of conditions, and to develop and improve surgical treatment options and outcomes for children.

 Our Care Centers and Programs are designed to offer families the convenience of seeing multiple specialists in a single visit.

 After your visit with our team, all of the specialists will meet to create a customized treatment plan for your child.